schwa/SwiftNodeEditor/README.md

 ## Usage

 1. `import SwiftNodeEditor`
-2. Conform your model types to `NodeProtocol` (nodes contain pins), `PinProtocol` (pins are connected by wires), `WireProtocol`
+2. Conform your model types to `NodeProtocol` (nodes contain pins), `PinProtocol` (pins are connected by wires) and `WireProtocol`.
 3. Implement a `PresentationProtocol` to control how your model types are presented and can be interacted with.
 4. Embed a `NodeGraphEditorView` in your SwiftUI view hierarchy and provide it with your model types and presentation protocol.

-See SwiftNodeEditorDemo for a complex showing multiple presentation protocols and several ways of interacting with your objects.
+See SwiftNodeEditorDemo for a complex example showing multiple presentation protocols and several ways of interacting with your objects.

 ## License